hz1021/Wind_Farm_A_Benchmark_Model_for_MOR/README.md

 ## Prerequisites

-The entire wind farm model is modelled using Matlab/Simulink, and can be run on MATLAB R2024a or higher version.
+The entire wind farm model is modelled using Matlab/Simulink, and can be run on MATLAB R2024a or higher versions.

 ## Getting Started